A System of Knowledge,

 Mathematics begins as an empirical endeavor, which may be scientific.

 However, with the introduction of the axiomatic approach, it becomes abstract and mathematical systems may be seen as theories of signs.
+Computer science is about computing and data structures and emphasizes finite structures.
+It is also about efficient architectures, given finite resources (on physical computing devices).

 But certainty requires consistency, and except in simple enough finite systems, proof of certainty is either (i) relative to another system, e.g., an abstract model or (ii) absolute in that the system is realized (semantically) in the world—but then the question of the certainty of the realization remains.
 Thus, except in trivial cases, certainty remains an issue.
 Still, however, there are two distinctions from the questions of certainty in science (i) the certainty of a syntactic system is of a different kind, which does not require semantic or empirical justification (ii) the transparency of syntactic systems may lead to near universally accepted and significant putative certainty.